material-components/material-components-ios/components/ProgressView/README.md

 ### Typical use

 Add the progress view to your view hierarchy like you would with any other view.

-Note that it works best when the progress view is added at the bottom of a view, as showing (resp. hiding) grows up (resp. shrinks down).
+**NOTE**: We recommend adding the progress view to the bottom of a view.

 **Step 1: Add the progress view to a view**